Keeping private things private.

 Just look at all the email addresses that are visible to anyone who gets this message.
 It’s a gold mine of known-good email addresses they can then use for any purpose they wish.

-Of course, we think immediately of spam, but there are many, many privacy issues that result as well.
+Of course, we immediately think of spam, but there are many other privacy issues that result as well.

 What if one of your friends was trying to keep their email address private?
 You just ruined that with a simple forward.